 Considering that fact, it’s entirely possible Dolores could recreate Teddy in Charlotte’s body (since, if Dolores' whole robot domination plan is going to work, Delos can’t start wondering where their star employee disappeared off to).
 The obvious question that arises here is, if Dolores wanted to bring Teddy with her to the “real world,” why would she go through the effort of building him from scratch when she had his brain pearl totally intact back in Westworld?
 Well, we all have to remember that brain pearl wasn’t exactly the Teddy that Dolores initially fell in love with — the Good Teddy.
 No, the Teddy of that brain pearl was the one she brutally reconditioned to be a killing machine, and one who could no longer live with the new darkness inside of him.
 That’s why he took his own life in “Vanishing Point.”
 Poor Reconditioned Teddy deserved to enjoy heaven after Dolores completely scrabbled his brains.

 On the other hand, the original Teddy would be the perfect ally for Dolores in the real world.
 He could still be her loyal and protective body guard, with the added bonus that Dolores “The Death Bringer” Abernathy finally appreciates him.
-When you think about host Hale’s behavior at the end of the finale, it certainly already seems Teddy-like.
+When you think about host Hale’s behaviour at the end of the finale, it certainly already seems Teddy-like.
 The robot stands in the corner, unseen and unheard, until Dolores speaks directly to her.
 Then, you notice she is holding a gun.
 When Original Teddy was alive, he too was never without a weapon.
 When Dolores goes to leave, host Hale quietly follows behind her, in the same way Teddy always dutifully followed Dolores.
 Then, the pair disappears out of Arnold's house, leaving Bernard to slowly walk out after they've already left.

 While Angela (Talulah Riley) also displayed a similar type of loyalty to Dolores, you have to remember she blew herself — and her mind pearl — up in “Les Écorchés.”
 If Dolores were to recreate Angela or Teddy from scratch, love interest Teddy is obviously more appealing candidate.